 Avoid generic phrases such as, "Sam's a really dependable worker."
 Instead, be specific about what they've done and why they're earning your praise.
-Something like, "In all of my years working with Sam at Company ABC, I've never seen them miss a project deadline," is much more effective.
+Something like, "In all of my years working with Sam at Company ABC, I've never seen him miss a project deadline," is much more effective.

-Also be sure to identify your working relationship with each person to give the review context. ("I had the pleasure of leading projects with Sam at Company ABC for 10 years.")
+Also, be sure to identify your working relationship with each person to give the review context. ("I had the pleasure of leading projects with Sam at Company ABC for 10 years.")

 You can post the reviews by going to their LinkedIn profile page, choosing the "More" button on the right side, and choosing the "Recommend" from the drop-down menu.